 When the eSports betting landscape was in its infancy it was both informal and dicey.
 But, as the sport has mushroomed into a multi-billion dollar industry, the betting world has taken notice and sportsbooks legitimized wagering on video games, and there are some huge eSports events in 2020.

 Nowadays, hundreds of millions of dollars are risked on eSports and the interest just keeps growing.

 With that in mind, we thought it prudent to offer a preview of some of the major leagues involved and their major tournaments coming down the pipe in 2020.

-For those familiar with the eSports landscape its amazing to realize that this will be the first year that Activision will host an official tournament for the popular franchise.
+For those familiar with the eSports landscape its amazing to realize that 2020 will be the first year that Activision will host an official tournament events for the popular franchise.
 Considering COD has been played online since 2004, it seems they would have gotten around to it before now but better late than never.